 The practice is registered and complies with the Data Protection Act 2018.
 Any request for access to medical records by a patient, patient’s representative or outside body will be dealt with in accordance with the Act.

 You have the right to access your health records.
 Should you wish to view your medical records please ask a member of staff for details.
 If you would like to have copies of your medical records there is no charge for this.

-To register to view your medical records on-line please click here for further information.
+You can also register to view your medical records on-line.

 Personal Health Information